cap-js/docs/advanced/fiori.md

 the corresponding `.texts` entity is _not_ part of the draft tree, although it is a composition child of the main entity.

-If such a `.texts` entity should take part in the draft game, this must be explicitly switched on by also adding the annotation `@fiori.draft.enabled` to the main entity.
+If such a `.texts` entity should take part in the draft workflow, this must be explicitly switched on by also adding the annotation `@fiori.draft.enabled` to the main entity.
 This annotation does however not only include the `.texts` entity into the draft tree, but it also changes the key of the `.texts`entity.